smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/Notification_about_changes_to_Destination_or_Waypoints.md

 c.
 Mobile applications are registered on SDL

 d.
-Mobile applications are subscribed on destination and waypoints changes notifications
+Mobile applications are subscribed on destination and waypoints changes notification

 _Steps:_